PanicStation.org

 Do not do these things

-• Don’t throw away the receipt, paying-in slip, or any envelope/confirmations from a cash deposit machine.
+• Don’t throw away the receipt, paying-in slip, envelope, or machine confirmation.

 What to do now

-5. If it was an ATM/cash deposit machine, ask for a machine-deposit investigation.
-Ask the bank to review the machine’s records (often called a journal/log) and reconcile the cash in the machine against what was credited.
+7. If it was an ATM or cash deposit machine, ask for a machine-deposit investigation.
+Ask the bank to check the machine record or journal, the deposit module, and the cash balancing for that machine.

 What can wait

-• You do not need to decide now whether to switch banks or take legal action.
+• You do not need to decide today whether to take legal action.

 Important reassurance